This topic is under construction for the 17.3 release of LabKey Server. For current documentation of this feature, click here.

 - Header logo (optional): Specifies the custom image that appears in every page header in the upper left.
 147 x 56 pixels.

 - Favorite icon (optional): Specifies an icon file (*.ico) to show in the favorites menu or bookmarks.
 Note that you may have to clear your browser's cache in order to display the new icon.

-- Custom stylesheet: Custom style sheets are optional but can be provided at the site and/or project levels.
-A project style sheet takes precedence over the site style sheet.
+- Custom stylesheet: Custom CSS stylesheets can be provided at the site and/or project levels.
+A project stylesheet takes precedence over the site stylesheet.
 Resources for designing style sheets:

 - Navigate to the project home page.